AmbitionEng/django-pgtrigger/docs/statement.md

 # Statement-Level Triggers

-Statement-level triggers provide the ability to run triggers once-per statement.
-This can offer a significant performance advantage over its row-based counterpart by providing the ability to run bulk operations in response to bulk events.
-The downside here is:
+Statement-level triggers provide the ability to run triggers once-per statement, offering a significant performance advantage over row-based triggers.
+There are some notable differences:

-1. Statement-level triggers cannot be conditionally executed, making it more cumbersome to do actions based on changes.
+1. Statement-level triggers cannot be conditionally executed, making it more cumbersome to express triggers based on changes.
 2. Statement-level triggers can only fire after an operation.
 They cannot alter rows in memory or cause Postgres to ignore certain operations.
-3. Although they have access to old and new changes via [transition tables](https://dba.stackexchange.com/questions/177463/what-is-a-transition-table-in-postgres), there is no guaranteed ordering.
-In other words, one has to join old and new transition tables based on the primary key.
-Updates to primary keys can affect this logic.
+3. There is no guaranteed ordering of the old and new rows in [transition tables](https://dba.stackexchange.com/questions/177463/what-is-a-transition-table-in-postgres).
+In order to detect differences between old and new, we must join based on primary key.
+If the primary key is updated, we miss out on these changes.

-With these caveats in mind, `django-pgtrigger` provides the [pgtrigger.Composer][] trigger to facilitate writing performant conditional statement-level triggers like row-level trigger counterparts. [pgtrigger.Composer][] also helps one express a trigger as both row- or statement-level functions, facilitating more advanced trigger definitions in both `django-pgtrigger` and third-party libraries.
+With these differences in mind, `django-pgtrigger` provides the [pgtrigger.Composer][] trigger to facilitate writing performant conditional statement-level triggers like row-level trigger counterparts. [pgtrigger.Composer][] also helps one express a trigger as both row- or statement-level functions, facilitating more advanced trigger definitions in both `django-pgtrigger` and third-party libraries.

 Here we go over the fundamentals of how [pgtrigger.Composer][] works and how it is used by some triggers provided by `django-pgtrigger`.